 Contingent beneficiary: This is the term given to a person that could take the place of the primary beneficiary under certain circumstances.

 Creditor: An individual or entity to which an estate owes money.

-Devisee: A person named in a will to receive real property (a devise).
+Legatee: One who is named in a will to receive property (personal property only).

 Petition: A written request to the court for an order.